ppisljar/esp32ctrl/ui/README.md

 lets look into above in more detail.

-Each form can define multiple groups of ouptions.
+Each form can define multiple groups of options.
 Each group has a name and a list of options.
 First option from above looks like this:
 ```
 pullup: { name: 'Internal PullUp', type: 'checkbox', var: 'pin1pullup' },
 ^       ^